ShindouMihou/simple-khttp/README.md

 ## License

 As part of Qucy Studios and Shindou Mihou's Open-Source Libraries, Simple kHTTP will be MIT-licensed permanently and irrevocably, which means that this license shall not change.
-You and enterprises are free to use, redistribute and
-modify the code for any purposes, although we hold no responsibility for any harm conducted by the use of the library.
+You and enterprises are free to use, redistribute, and modify the code for any purposes, although we hold no responsibility for any harm conducted by the use of the library.